subathanikaikumaran/payable-ipg-sdk/README.md

 </html>
 ```

-Listening to Payment Notification
+#### Payment Notification

-Payable Payment Gateway will send back to your website notifies the payment status to the notify_url
+Payable Payment Gateway will send back to your website notifies the payment status to the notify_url.
+You need to get the request and send the response.